Kerry says United States, Egypt return to 'stronger base' in ties

 Shukri said Cairo had no major disagreements with Washington, only "differences in points of view over some issues, which is natural".

-Washington supports former general Abdel Fattah al-Sisi, who led Mursi's overthrow and was elected to succeed him, but has cautiously criticized Egypt's human rights record.
+Washington supports former general Abdel Fattah al-Sisi, who led Mursi's overthrow and was elected to succeed him, but has cautiously criticised Egypt's human rights record.

 Following Mursi's ouster, Cairo cracked down on the now outlawed Muslim Brotherhood.
 Security forces killed hundreds of Brotherhood supporters and jailed thousands more, and later pursued liberal activists.